MinecraftHopper/MinecraftHopper/_help/installing-forge/index.markdown

 ## Installing Forge in the MC launcher
 You'll need Java to install Forge.
-If you are using Linux then you'll need to make sure that you have Java 8.
+If you are using Linux and using 1.12.2 or below then you'll need to make sure that you have Java 8.
 [See this article to learn how to install Java](/help/installing-java)

 * Go to the [Minecraft Forge website](https://files.minecraftforge.net/)
 * Choose a Minecraft version from the list on the left.